Divyansh-soni17/apna_mitra/README.md

 you can just install them by typing `pip install <package-name>` in your console

-## After Installing just run the command: `python manage.py runserver` then copy the localhost link
+## After Installing just run the command: `python manage.py runserver` then copy the localhost link to the browser to run the project
 ## Finally the project will be up and running!
 ![WhatsApp Image 2023-04-16 at 8 50 36 PM (1)](https://user-images.githubusercontent.com/32027279/232330539-5c3f361d-c5bf-4886-b45b-dd235504e91a.jpeg)